Barisan Sosialis: 1963 general election

 After Operation Coldstore and ensuing protests, major cadres of BS were detained or put on long trials.
+With Secretary-General Lim Chin Siong detained since February 1963, Lee Siew Choh served as both Chairman and de facto party leader during the election campaign.
 These events severely diminished the strength of BS, which prevented the party from effectively taking part in the 1963 general elections, and the party was eventually defeated in the elections.
 The 1963 elections ended with a clear victory of PAP winning thirty-seven of the fifty-one seats.
 BS won thirteen, and the remaining seat fell to Ong Eng Guan who contested under the banner of the United People's Party.
+Lim Huan Boon became the de facto Leader of the Opposition.

 After the elections, the Malaysian Government took a series of actions to further debilitate BS.
 On Malaysia Day on 16 September 1963, the security authorities decided to launch two further crackdowns on the "left-wing" extremists.
 In those September and October operations, "some fifteen leaders of the Communist United Front" were rounded up.
 Some student activists from Nanyang University were soon arrested for alleged subversive activities.
 In late August 1963, seven trade unions under Singapore Association of Trade Unions (SATU) controlled by the BS, were served notices by the Government to show cause why they should not be deregistered.
 On 30 October, the seven unions which were supposed to close down were eventually struck off the register.
 In October, the government dissolved two of BS's most effective ancillary associations, The Singapore Rural Residents' Association and Singapore Country People's Association.